leaharboreal/bot/README.md

 ---|---|---
 `.addquote`|`.addquote <@user>|<quote>`|Adds a 'quote' to the server's quote.txt in `\quotes\` `.quote`|`.quote [@user]`|Picks a random quote from the server's quote file.
 If a user is specified, returns the a random quote from that author.
 `@someone`|any message containing `@someone`|Picks a random user from the server and mentions them.
-Ment to emulate discord's 2018 april fools joke.
+Meant to emulate discord's 2018 april fools joke.
 Dadbot|`I'm <message>`|Replies to user with the side splittingly hilarious 'Hi, \<so and so>, I'm Dad'.
 No, I will not remove this feature.
 `.widespace`|`.widespace <text>`|Inserts a space every second character of supplied text, for that `a e s t h e t i c` feeling.
-`.verbose`|`.verbose <text>`|Attempts to sound smart by replaceing every word with a longer related word.
+`.verbose`|`.verbose <text>`|Attempts to sound smart by replacing every word with a longer related word.
 Results may vary.
 `.succinct`|`.succinct <text>`|The opposite of `.verbose`, picking the shortest related word.
 Less funny than `.verbose`.
 `.smush`|`.smush <word1> <word2>`|Attempts to make a portmanteau of the two supplied words.
 Works best with long words.
 `.choose`|`.choose <item1>|<item2>|<item3>|...`|Randomly picks one item out of a supplied array.